-Nîmes in Languedoc Rousillon is the home of some of the best preserved Roman monuments in the world and is especially famous for its amphitheatre.
+Nîmes in Languedoc-Roussillon is the home of some of the best preserved Roman monuments in the world and is especially famous for its amphitheatre.

 Food lovers will be delighted by the Festival of Gastronomy, Gastronîmes, a national event with cooking classes for adults and children, a farmers' market and a chefs' lunch in the arena.
-Nîmes specialities include olives and tapenade (a paste of black olives and anchovies), and the sweet biscuits La Croquant Villaret and Le Caladon.
-Local dishes are Brandade de Nîmes (desalted salt cod with an emulsion of olive oil and milk), Gardianne de Taureau (bull's meat marinated in local red wine) and Agneau de Nîmes (suckling lamb) - all great served with Wine Costieres de Nîmes or the famous Perrier mineral water whose source is nearby.
-There are lots of local markets, including the covered market, les halles, where you can buy fresh produce and several different kinds of market across the city.
+Nîmes specialities include olives and tapenade (a paste of black olives and anchovies), and the sweet biscuits Le Croquant Villaret and Le Caladon.
+Local dishes are Brandade de Nîmes (desalted salt cod with an emulsion of olive oil and milk), Gardianne de Taureau (bull's meat marinated in local red wine) and Agneau de Nîmes (suckling lamb) - all great served with the Costieres de Nîmes wine or the famous Perrier mineral water whose source is nearby.
+There are lots of local markets, including the covered market, Les Halles, where you can buy fresh produce and several different kinds of market across the city.
 Don't forget some traditional designed cloth or shawls from the many boutiques!

 Holidays in France

 Sail & stay with us to save time and money!
 Pack your car with everything you need - even the family pet, and enjoy the fun of travelling on board.